Welcome to Early Years

 - Summer 2- Sunshine, Sunflowers and Shadows

-(Please look at our Early Years Curriculum Framework for more detail)
+(Please look at our Early Years Curriculum Framework for more detail.)

 We use Jigsaw to support our Personal, Social, Emotional development and a music and movement approach called ‘The Whole of Me’ to focus on the fundamentals of child development that are vital for more formal academic learning.